4paradigm/OpenMLDB/README.md

 **Cluster and Standalone Deployments**

-Since OpenMLDB v0.3.0, we have introduced two deployment modes, which are *cluster deployment* and *standalone deployment*.
+OpenMLDB has introduced two deployment modes, which are *cluster deployment* and *standalone deployment*.
 The cluster deployment is suitable for large-scale applications, which provides the scalability and high-availability.
 On the other hand, the lightweight standalone deployment running on a single node is ideal for small businesses and demonstration.

-The cluster and standalone deployment have the same functionalities but with different limitations for particular functions.
+The cluster and standalone deployments have the same functionalities but with different limitations for particular functions.
 Please refer to ==[this document TBD](das)==  for details.

 **Getting Started with OpenMLDB**